amkokot/alex_kokot/index.md

       I’m a PhD student in the Department of Statistics at the University of Washington, advised by Marina Meila and Alex Luedtke.
 My intended defence date is June 2026!
 I graduated from Notre Dame in 2021, with Bachelor's degrees in Honors Mathematics and Philosophy, and a concentration in Computing.
     </p>
     <p>
       My main research interest is in data summarization.
 A concrete example of this is selecting representative subsamples from a dataset.
 One framing of this is coreset selection and clustering, where samples are chosen to minimize a loss of interest.
+In recent work, we showed how this can be approached for a generic class of divergences, with key interest in the Sinkhorn divergence.
 Another is treatment assignment, where randomized designs are selected to minimize losses associated to certain potential outcome models and parameters of interest.
 I am lucky to have collaborated with a great team on this latter problem, with research soon to be released.
 One aim of my current work is to extend techniques from problems such as these to more general learning tasks, such as choosing good datasets to train ML models.
     </p>